mne-tools/mne-bids-pipeline/README.md

 - `l_freq` : the low-frequency cut-off in the highpass filtering step.
 Keep it None if no highpass filtering should be applied.
 - `ctc` : for maxfiltering, path to the cross talk file on this machine.
 - `cal` : for maxiltering, path to the calibration file on this machine.
-- `reference_run` : specify which run to use for HPI recalibration, all other runs will have head position adjusted to this one.
+- `mf_reference_run` : specify which run to use for HPI recalibration, all other runs will have head position adjusted to this one.
-- `st_duration`: a float that specifies the buffer duration in seconds, default = 10 s, meaning it acts like a 0.1 Hz highpass filter.
+- `mf_st_duration`: a float that specifies the buffer duration in seconds, default = 10 s, meaning it acts like a 0.1 Hz highpass filter.
 If None, no temporal spatial filtering is applied during MaxFilter.
+- `mf_head_origin`: The origin of the head used for maxwell filtering.
 - `resample_sfreq` : a float that specifies at which sampling frequency the data should be resampled.
 If None then no resampling will be done.
-- `decimate` : integer that says how much to decimate data at the epochs level.
+- `decim` : integer that says how much to decimate data at the epochs level.
 It is typically an alternative to the `resample_sfreq` parameter.
 - `reject` : the default rejection limits to make some epochs as bads.
 This allows to remove strong transient artifacts. **Note**: these numbers tend to vary between subjects.
 - `tmin`: float that gives the start time before event of an epoch.
 - `tmax` : float that gives the end time after event of an epochs.
 - `baseline` : tuple that specifies how to baseline the epochs.
 If None, then no baseline applied.
 - `event_id` : python dictionary that maps events (trigger/marker values) to conditions.
 E.g. `event_id = {'Auditory/Left': 1, 'Auditory/Right': 2}`
 - `runica` : boolean that says if ICA should be used or not.
--

 Advanced: